rei/rei-cedar-docs/docs/components/toast/README.md

 - Confirming that a task or process initiated by the user was completed successfully
 - Providing contextual information on the page processes
+- Read more about using Toasts for [Transient Status Notifications](../../patterns/status-notifications#transient-status-notifications)

 ### Don’t use when